AlgoETS/AINewsTracker/docs/contact.md

 ## Algorithmic Engineering and Data Science Group (algoETS)

-You can also reach out to us through our group, algoETS, which is based at the École de technologie supérieure in Montreal, Canada:
+You can also reach out to us through our group, AlgoETS, which is based at the École de technologie supérieure in Montreal, Canada:

 - AlgoETS: [http://algoets.etsmtl.ca](http://algoets.etsmtl.ca)
 - LinkedIn: [https://linkedin.com/company/algoets](https://linkedin.com/company/algoets)

-We look forward to hearing from you!

 # Support